flyntwp/flynt-docs/content/guide/features/creating-features.md

 Features support the addition of styles, scripts, and templates.
 All file types supported within components (Stylus, CSS, JS, Twig, and PHP files) will also be compiled and built in exactly the same way for features.

 ## Add ACF Fields
-Sometimes, a feature may need to add ACF fields to allow the user to configure the options from the back-end.
-Again, this works exactly as with components.
-Add `fields.json` to the feature, and then configure the ACF fields:
+Sometimes, a feature may need to add ACF fields to allow the user to configure the options from the back end.
+Again, this [works exactly as with components](/guide/components/content-fields/).
+Add a `fields.json` file to the feature, and then configure the ACF fields:

 ```
 {